Quality Assurance & Accreditation

-Since its foundation and throughout its operation, Mediterranean College’s very first concern has been to secure high quality of studies, exceptional teaching and a nurturing student environment.
-The College has managed to ensure its high standards, by adopting international benchmarks and practices followed by all UK educational institutions of higher learning.
+Since its foundation, Mediterranean College’s primary concern has been to secure high quality of studies, exceptional teaching and a nurturing student environment.
+The College has managed to ensure its high standards, by adopting international benchmarks and practices followed by major educational institutions of higher learning.

 Specifically, Mediterranean College submits to quality controls from four different parties: